tradle/cloudpal/README.md

 ## FAQ
 **How can I trust what you claim here?** We are 100% open source, so every claim can be verified by experts.
 We will provide official security audits in due course.

-**What is a single private network?** A number of open source offerings exist for this.
+**What is a private virtual network?** A number of open source offerings exist for this.
 Take a look at Tinc, Wormhole, Zerotier.
 Here is a technical video for [Zerotier](https://www.youtube.com/watch?v=Bl_Vau8wtgc) that does a good job explaining SDN and SD-WAN terms are and how they relate to VPN.